mattermost/docs/source/install/cloud-changelog.md

 ### Known Issues
  - The URL of the post in a reminder post for Direct and Group Messages have a double slash on mobile [MM-51026](https://mattermost.atlassian.net/browse/MM-51026).
- - A user gets scrolled to the bottom of the post editor after pasting long text in the right-hand side [MM-51302](https://mattermost.atlassian.net/browse/MM-51302).
+ - A user gets scrolled to the bottom of the post editor after pasting long text in the right-hand pane [MM-51302](https://mattermost.atlassian.net/browse/MM-51302).
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.

 ## Release 2023-03-29